-Seven steps to buying a new car
+Seven steps to buying a car

 1. Identify your needs

 Gadgets are another way to upgrade your ride and enhance your experience on the road.
-Many car models now give buyers the option to include reverse parking cameras, blind spot assist technology and front cameras.
+Many newer car models now give buyers the option to include reverse parking cameras, emergency braking, blind spot assist technology and front cameras.
 Comfortable or heated seats, decent room and even cup holders can make the difference for those who spend a lot of their time behind the wheel.

 Once you’ve decided on what’s best for you and your lifestyle, it’s time to find a car that fits the bill.